 COLLEGE (UNC-WILMINGTON): Member of UNC-Wilmington Athletic Hall of Fame…A two-time National Soccer Coaches Association of America All-Southeast Region and All-Colonial Athletic Association selection at UNC-Wilmington, playing under former Revolution goalkeeper Aidan Healey…Helped lead the Seahawks to the CAA Tournament four times…Started all but four games during collegiate career…As a senior, set a then-school record by registering a 0.83 goals against average to go along with 11 wins and six shutouts…Finished collegiate career ranked first in UNC-Wilmington history in shutouts (25) and goals against average (1.08), and fourth in career saves (295).

-PERSONAL: Attended Mills E. Godwin High School in Richmond, Va. …He and his wife, Britney, have three children…Fan of University of North Carolina basketball and country music…Longtime friends with New England Patriots kicker Stephen Gostkowski.
+PERSONAL: Attended Mills E. Godwin High School in Richmond, Va. …He and his wife, Britney, have three children…Fan of University of North Carolina basketball and country music…Longtime friends with former New England Patriots kicker Stephen Gostkowski.